-Concurrently with this offering, we are offering up to US\$ aggregate principal amount of Convertible Senior Notes (or up to US\$ aggregate principal amount of Convertible Senior Notes if the initial purchasers of that offering exercise in full their option to purchase additional principal amount of the Convertible Senior Notes), in accordance with Rule 144A under the Securities Act to "qualified institutional buyers" (as defined in Rule 144A under the Securities Act) and outside the United States to non-U.S. persons in reliance on Regulation S of the Securities Act, pursuant to a separate offering memorandum.
+Concurrently with this offering, we are offering US\$400,000,000 aggregate principal amount of the notes (or US\$460,000,000 aggregate principal amount of the notes if the initial purchasers of that offering exercise in full their option to purchase additional notes) in the Concurrent Convertible Note Offering, in accordance with Rule 144A under the Securities Act to "qualified institutional buyers" (as defined in Rule 144A under the Securities Act) and outside the United States to non-U.S. persons in reliance on Regulation S of the Securities Act, pursuant to a separate offering memorandum.
 This prospectus does not constitute an offer to sell or a solicitation of an offer to buy any securities being offered in the Concurrent Convertible Note Offering.
 We cannot assure you that the Concurrent Convertible Note Offering will be completed or, if completed, on what terms it will be completed.
 The completion of this offering is not contingent on the completion of the Concurrent Convertible Note Offering contingent on the completion of this offering).